 Protecting communications between serving PoS and target PoS

-11.7.2 Protecting communications between serving PoS and target PoS

 MIH_N2N_LL_Transfer messages exchanged between the serving PoS and the target PoS may require security protection.
 Also, the target PoS may only accept these messages from an authenticated and authorized serving PoS.
 To protect the link between the serving PoS and the target PoS several approaches are possible.

 An MIH SA (Security Association) defined in IEEE 802.21a can be used for protecting the communications between the serving PoS and the target PoS.
 In this case, the serving PoS acts as the initiating end-point of an MIH SA and the target PoS as the other end-point of the MIH SA..
 As specified in IEEE 802.21a, the MIH SA can be established using (D)TLS over MIH or EAP over MIH.